 Introduction to Trid

-Long ago, in the Dim Ages, the saurians—a cruel race of magic-using lizards—built a sprawling empire on the backs of dwarfs, humanoids, and men.
+Long ago, in the Dim Ages, the cruel saurians built a sprawling empire on the backs of dwarfs, humanoids, and men.
 They manipulated arcane magic to travel quickly across the Continent and impose their tyranny.
 To escape, the dwarfs tunneled into the The Deepreach while the humanoids hid themselves in the wilds.
-Men became nomads, ever retreating before the saurians, until they encountered the elves, who alone resisted the saurians and taught man how to reap, sow, build, and fight.
+Men became nomads, ever retreating before the saurians, until they encountered the elves, who alone resisted the saurians and taught them how to reap, sow, build, and fight.
 Together, elves and men defeated the Saurian Empire, giving rise to the Age of Fable.
-The great alliance between elves and men celebrated their victory and ensured their future peace the Ardic Republic, uniting two-thirds of the Continent.
-But in their ill-judged bid to control the arcane, the elves tainted Trid's magical field and brought the Ardic Curse upon themselves, depriving them of their innate magical ability.
+The great alliance between elves and men ensured their future peace by establishing the Ardic Republic, uniting two-thirds of the Continent.
+But the elves, determined to prevent men from harnessing arcane power, tainted Trid's magical field and brought the Ardic Curse upon themselves, depriving them of their innate magical ability.
 The balance of power shifted to humans, and the Republic collapsed in violence.
-Those elves who survived abandoned Trid to seek the Fey Realm.
-The elves' departure turned settled areas to wilderness overnight and ushered in the current Age of History.
+The elves were beaten back to their homeland, and those few who survived were driven from the Continent.
+The Fall of the Republic turned settled areas to wilderness overnight and ushered in the current Age of History.
 Today, man stands alone against humanoids and monsters surging from the wild places, but the lure of rich treasure and magic from ancient ruins feeds the ambitions of power brokers who would reshape Trid to serve their own needs.

 What Everyone Knows